sabidib/quickfeed/README.md

 ## What is this?

 QuickFeed is a super fast HTML only RSS/ATOM reader.
-Uses FastAPI and Sqlite server side.
+Uses FastAPI and sqlalchemy server side.

 ### Features
-- Feed subscription
+- Feed subscription.
+- Manual categories for feeds.
+- Starring articles.
 - Periodic background and on-demand feed fetching.
-- Articles marked as read when followed.
+- Articles marked as read when opened.
+- Configurable basic auth.
+- Uses SQLAlchemy so most databases can be used as a backend.

 ## Why?

-1. I wanted an RSS feed reader that could double as a homepage and load quickly when a new tab was open.
-I didn't find anything that could respond within realtime (less than 100ms), so I built one.

-2. I wanted a dead simple RSS feed akin to early google reader.
+I wanted a dead simple RSS feed reader akin to early Google Reader that could be fast enough to be a homepage without caching.

+I couldn't find one that met those requirements, so I built it.

 ## Running it